 A maximum of two courses can be transferred into this certificate program.
 Courses must be equivalent in course content and unit value to be eligible, and must have been taken within the last five years.
 If courses were taken beyond this time period, students may be allowed to take alternative courses in consultation with the Certificate Programs Advisor.
 Course requirements will not be waived based on previous work experience.

-Course discounts are available to FPA and CalCPA members as well as to employers who register 3 or more of their employees in a course.
+Course discounts are available to FPA and CalCPA members as well as to local companies.
 View additional discounts

 Joseph G. Devanney Scholarship